judka-uriel/uriel-book/uriel_en.md

 (*[chumrot](https://en.wikipedia.org/wiki/Chumra_(Judaism))*) — not only
-Reformists, but all non-Orthodoxes in general, all Jews who do not follow all the precepts of the Shulchan Arukh, and certainly all patrilineal Jews, about whom the Orthodoxes are constantly preoccupied with how to rid themselves of them as quickly as possible, as if they had never existed, according to the principle of idolaters: “no person — no problem”.
+Reformists, but all non-Orthodoxes in general, all Jews who do not follow all the precepts of the Shulchan Arukh, and certainly all patrilineal Jews, about whom the Orthodoxes are preoccupied with how to rid themselves of them as quickly as possible, as if they had never existed, according to the principle of idolaters: “no person — no problem”.
 Does it follow that if the Orthodoxes had a button that would destroy Jews who do not fully observe all the ordinances of the Orthodoxes, they would press it, so that all apostates